-With the numerous appeals of potent cannabis, it is hardly surprising that there is an eternal pursuit for ways to increase the THC levels.
+With the numerous appeals of high THC strains, it is hardly surprising that there is an eternal pursuit for ways to increase the THC levels.
 Although some of the methods are still subject to further testing, there are already foolproof techniques that can effectively boost the psychoactive content and overall quality of the harvest.

 A Guide On Enhancing Cannabis Potency